A small Indian firm headed by a leading name

-Headed by founder Sumeet Kachwaha, the practice includes partners Dharmendra Rautray and Ashok Sagar.
+Headed by founder Sumeet Kachwaha, the practice also includes partners Dharmendra Rautray and Ashok Sagar.

-Kachwaha serves as vice president of the Asia Pacific Regional Arbitration Group and as a member of the advisory board of the Asian International Arbitration Centre (formerly the KLRCA), where he is on the panel of arbitrators.
+Kachwaha serves as vice president of the Asia Pacific Regional Arbitration Group and as a member of the advisory board of the Kuala Lumpur Regional Centre for Arbitration, where he is on the panel of arbitrators.

-He is also on the panels of the HKIAC, CEITAC and SIAC and has been appointed as sole arbitrator by the Delhi High Court’s International Arbitration Centre in five cases.
+He is also on the panels of the HKIAC and SIACand has been appointed as sole arbitrator by the Delhi High Court’s International Arbitration Centre in five cases.

 Major clients include India’s Aditya Birla Group and Japan’s J-Power.
-The firm has acted for Sharma Fabricators in a London-seated ICC case against an Abu Dhabi company; Anglo American Metallurgical Coal against an Indian public sector company in a US$80 million dispute; and Tanroads, a Tanzanian government enterprise, in a Tanzania-seated UNCITRAL claim against Indian contractors.
+The firm’s recent engagements include representing Sharma Fabricators in a London-seated ICC arbitration against an Abu Dhabi company; representing Anglo American Metallurgical Coal against an Indian public sector company in a US$80 million breach of contract caseand representing TANROADS, a Tanzanian government enterprise, against Indian contractors in a Tanzania-seated arbitration under UNCITRAL rules.

-An earlier victory saw Kachwaha win a US$106 million award in an ICC dispute between an Australian company and an Indian public sector undertaking in 2015, which has now been upheld in the courts.
+In 2015, it won a US$106 million award in an ICC dispute between an Australian company and Indian public sector undertaking.

-The firm is committed to furthering arbitration scholarship in India and runs a competition to write articles relating to the field.
+The firm says it is committed to furthering arbitration scholarship in India and runs a competition to write articles relating the field.
 It also acts as the regional organiser and sponsor of the South Asia rounds for the FDI International Arbitration moot.